 You can use slices of potatoes or carrots for moisture or chemical-free paper and cardboard that you can mist with water weekly.

-A substrate is something you will need.
-Wheat bran is a popular option as it’s easy to sift.
-Coco Coir is gaining popularity as well.
+You will need a substrate.
+Wheat bran is a popular option because it’s easy to sift, and Coco Coir is also gaining popularity.

-If you don’t have containers to use, you will have to buy one to get going.
-The time and money you save in the long run with healthier chickens and less money spent on feed make it well worth it.
+If you don’t have containers to use, you will have to buy one to get started.
+However, the time and money you save in the long run with healthier chickens and less money spent on feed make it well worth it.

 Mealworms take 6 months to become a sustainable producing farm.